 Individual Psychotherapy and Couples Counseling

-- Initial consultation by appointment, 45 minutes.
+- Initial individual psychotherapy consultation by appointment, 45 minutes.

-- Sessions are 45 minutes.
+- Individual Sessions are 45 minutes.

-Divorce and Family Mediation
+Family and Group Mediation

-- Sessions are 45 minutes
+- Sessions are 60- 75 minutes long

 All sessions are fully confidential as bound by New York State HIPPA Regulations.
 Signed consent by the client is required in order to disclose information or communicate with other healthcare providers.

 24 hour notice is required for cancellation.
 Less than 24 hour results in full charge.
 This means charge of full fee for insurance paying patients, not only the copay.

 Make a Payment